Getting Schooled with Seanna Cohen from Clean Beauty School

 G: When people come to you, do you still get the ‘oh I just want something anti-aging’?

 S: Some people are looking for a quick fix.
 It takes a little bit of convincing to show them that it's not always a quick fix or it's not the solution they're looking for.
 It takes some work in the long term.
 Oftentimes though, people are truly looking for a change.
-Become to me because they know that they've tried everything and anything and don't understand why it's not working.
+They come to me because they know that they've tried everything and anything and don't understand why it's not working.
 They can come to me and we can work together to find a solution.

 G: So you are sort of like a therapist!